Damaged Lungs Can Be Repaired in Four Hours

 The first successful lung transplant using this procedure occurred in Lund, Sweden in 2000 and the first in the USA occurred in 2011.

-A total of 16 hospitals are trying out the Xvivo Perfusion System in clinical trials to save donor lungs.
+During 2017, at least 16 hospitals effectively used the Xvivo Perfusion System in clinical trials to save donor lungs.

 What Is Your Choice?